TheAbstractDev/NotchyAlert/README.md

 ```

 ## Example
-You can test it by downloading and run the Notchy project.
+You can test it by downloading and run the Example project.

 ## License